0nix/ggj21/twine/scriptstuff.md

 Fearing the worst of losing track of Hassel, you commandeer the rest of the surveillance equipment within the Field Office, you search for a screen.
 Any screen that could tell you where Hassel is.

 Sure enough, he is two floors above his flat, exchanging pleasantries with a neighbor.
-The image is grainy but you see him exchanging something and recieving another thing in return. <- Clue
+The image is grainy but you see him exchanging something and receiving another thing in return. <- Clue

 The Field Office had not maintained surveillance lines properly there, so there was no way to record or observe the resulting conversation.